During this time, Springer & Steinberg,P.C. is still available for your via phone and email consultations. Don’t hesitate to contact us today!

-- The property owner or an employee knew that there was a dangerous condition but failed to address the issue in a timely manner.
+- Knew that there was a dangerous condition but failed to address the issue in a timely manner.

-- The property owner or an employee did not know about the issue in question but would have been aware of it had they exercised reasonable care and attention.
+- Did not know about the issue in question but would have been aware of it had they exercised reasonable care and attention.